sjoerdvanderhoorn/babbelaar/README.md

 - **Suggested Words**: Get helpful word suggestions during conversations
 - **Progress Tracking**: All conversations are saved locally in your browser and can be used in continued conversations
 - **Correction & Feedback**: The AI teacher corrects your messages and provides explanations
+- **Text-to-Speech**: Listen to corrected text and teacher replies with configurable voices (requires OpenAI API key)

 ## Supported Languages